unlocomqx/addons-docs/docs/src/productdesigner/14-pricing-plugin.md

 }
 ```

-Open the `Design` in `/modules/productdesigner/classes/models/design/Design` to see all available
+Open the `Design` class in `/modules/productdesigner/classes/models/design/Design` to see all available
 methods.

 Here's an example code to show you how to read the properties of the design elements.